1440creative/canvas_migration/README.md

 - Pass `--dry-run` to list which files would change without rewriting them; add `--extra-html path/to/file.html` (repeatable) to include additional files that live outside the export tree.

 Re-run the script after any new importer step that updates `id_map.json` so downstream HTML stays aligned with the latest mappings.

+When targeting a course that lives under a non-default account (or when the existing course metadata is incomplete), pass `--target-account-id` so the importer can resolve enrollment terms and settings against the correct Canvas account.

 By default the importer also assigns the target course to the 'Default' enrollment term and sets participation to Course (restricts enrollments to course dates).
 Use `--term-name`, `--term-id`, `--no-auto-term`, or `--no-course-dates` when running `scripts/run_import.py` if you need different behaviour.